The [advisories]

 field (optional)

-Path to the root directory into which one or more advisory databases are cloned into
+Path to the root directory into which one or more advisory databases are cloned into.

-Default: ~/.cargo/advisory-db
+Default: $CARGO_HOME/advisory-dbs

-The vulnerability
+The version

 field (optional)